23 October 2025 | UNSW Sydney

 Refugee protection stands at a crossroads.
 Displacement is rising.
 Political divides are deepening.
 Funding is vanishing.
 Now more than ever, we need to pause, reflect and forge new paths forward — together.

-The 2025 Kaldor Centre Conference brings together policymakers, practitioners, scholars, civil society and people with lived experience of displacement — to ask the hard questions, share ideas and build practical solutions.
+The 2025 Kaldor Centre Conference brings together policymakers, practitioners, scholars and civil society, including people with lived experience of displacement — to ask the hard questions, share ideas and build real-world solutions.

 This event focuses on building bridges — across sectors, communities and disciplines — to strengthen refugee protection in Australia and globally.